Cranbrook Urban Farm

 Where

-The farm will be located at Pop Price Park on Briar Ave N.
+The farm will be located at Pop Price Park where Briar Ave NW meets Slater Road.

 When